 - Ocean Energy Systems.
 What are the current developments that take advantage of the ocean to support non-carbon based sources of energy.
 Examples could include implementation of wind, wave and tidal technologies.

 - Biodiversity and Sustainable Development

 - Sustainable Food and Coastal Development.
 What is being done to increase our ability to feed human populations and to plan and develop infrastructures and coastal economies while preserving nature’s capital and in the face of climate disruptions and sea level rise.
-Examples could include examples in sustainable aquaculture, fisheries, tourism and coastal infrastructure.
+Examples could include examples in sustainable aquaculture, fisheries, tourism, and coastal infrastructure.

 - Protecting Biodiversity.
-What is being done to insure that biodiversity is sustained side by side with our use of the ocean and coasts.
+What is being done to ensure that biodiversity is sustained side by side with our use of the ocean and coasts.
 Examples include marine spatial planning and strategies for monitoring biodiversity (remote sensing, DNA).

 Manuscript submission deadline is closed.